maksonlee/esp32-ble-mqtt-x509-thingsboard/README.md

 For a full step-by-step guide, see:
 [Secure ThingsBoard MQTTS with X.509 Certificate Chain and Auto-Provisioning](https://www.maksonlee.com/secure-thingsboard-mqtts-with-x-509-certificate-chain-and-auto-provisioning/)

-> The ESP32 uses `server_chain.pem` in SPIFFS to verify the ThingsBoard MQTT server certificate.
+> The ESP32 uses `root_ca.crt` in SPIFFS to verify the ThingsBoard MQTT server certificate.

 ---